 The main objectives of the GDPR are: as follows.

-Improved protection of personal data
+Improved protection of cardholder data

 The GDPR places great emphasis on the protection of personal info.
 It defines personal data in the broadest sense and requires organizations to obtain clear and informed consent from individuals before collecting, processing or storing their personal info.